Gabby Sullivan

 Gabrielle Eileen Suzanne Sullivan (born 28 July 1998) is a New Zealand–Cook Islander cricketer who currently plays for Canterbury.
 She is currently the captain of the Cook Islands in international cricket.

 In February 2021, Sullivan earned her maiden call-up to the New Zealand women's cricket team, for their Women's One Day International (WODI) matches against England.
 She replaced Lea Tahuhu, who had been ruled out of the side due to a hamstring injury.
-In March 2021, Sullivan was added to New Zealand's Women's Twenty20 International (WT20I), also for the matches against England, as injury cover for Hannah Rowe.
+In March 2021, Sullivan was added to New Zealand's Women's Twenty20 International (WT20I) squad for the matches against England, as injury cover for Hannah Rowe.